Keila: Military base

-Nature
+Geography

 The city is situated largely on a big hill known as Keila hill and on the valley of Keila River.
 On the westernmost side of Keila there is Niitvälja Bog.

-454 million year old limestone, that can be seen outcropping in the city, is known as Keila stage.
+454 million year old limestone, which can be seen outcropping in the city, is known as Keila stage.
 This name was given by Carl Friedrich Schmidt to distinguish layer of limestone, that is located between Jõhvi and Vasalemma stage.